 - Structure – realising the “rules” of Salsa dancing, how and why it works.

-- Following – I remember exactly that amazing feeling to have a non-verbal conversation during the dance.
-Especially with foreign partners, some of whom I will not be able to talk with in normal life.
+- Following – I remember exactly that amazing feeling of having a non-verbal conversation during the dance.
+Especially with foreign partners, some of whom I will not be able to talk with in everyday life.
 It feels like I am reading his mind – “a little faster here…and now…stop…let’s see what you will make of this…” or “oh sorry, it was my fault” – everything is clear without any word.
 Fantastic.

 It is unbelievable that it takes more than 10 years to reach these “easy” and “obvious” thoughts about musicality in dancing.